Frequently Asked Questions

 Is an API-first CMS a headless CMS?

-While an API-first CMS shares many similarities with a headless CMS — including separation of frontend and backend and omnichannel publishing capabilities — that doesn’t mean that every headless CMS is an API-first CMS.
+While an API CMS shares many similarities with a headless CMS — including separation of frontend and backend and omnichannel publishing capabilities — that doesn’t mean that every headless CMS is built API-first.

 Moreover, even a traditional CMS such as WordPress can leverage APIs and provide a headless approach that enables content to be delivered to multiple channels.
 However, these APIs are added onto the system afterward, meaning that integration with disparate systems is just as challenging, and the scalability issues are still relevant.